 Meditation is an ever-evolving process of combining – and reconciling – the observer and the doer inside ourselves.
 This is true whether you practice basic mindfulness during meditation, or whether you seek a deep soul connection with the Universal Divine.

-The more we observe and the less we resist chattering thoughts, the easier it is to let them pass, and they fade not unlike vapor.
+The more we observe and accept our chattering thoughts, and the less we resist them, the easier it is to let those meaningless thoughts pass.
+They fade not like vapor.
 When you practice meditation with the intention of detaching from your thoughts, you know it’s working simply because you’re engaged in the practice with that intention and commitment.